 Investing In Affordable Housing

 Nearly 15 million Americans currently lack access to stable housing.
 According to the Robert Wood Johnson Foundation Commission on Health, the shortage of affordable housing limits people’s choices about where they live, often relegating lower-income families to substandard housing in unsafe, overcrowded neighborhoods with higher rates of poverty and fewer resources for healthy exercise and outdoor activities (e.g., parks, bike paths and recreation centers, etc.).
-The financial burden of unaffordable housing can prevent families from meeting other basic needs including nutrition and health care, and is particularly significant for low-income families.
+In addition, the financial burden of unaffordable housing can prevent families from meeting other basic needs including nutrition and health care.

 A critical element of UnitedHealthcare’s affordable-housing initiative is investing in new communities that include on-site amenities and services, such as clinical health care services, social and support counseling and monitoring, job training, academic support and adult education classes, childcare, computer labs and playgrounds.

 In addition to supporting the financing of affordable housing projects, UnitedHealthcare is testing a new approach for identifying circumstances where the cost of providing stable housing for Medicaid members who are homeless would be more than offset by medical cost savings, and directly covering these individuals’ housing expenses.
 The program began in Phoenix, where approximately 60 formerly homeless individuals enrolled in UnitedHealthcare’s Medicaid coverage receive no-cost housing and support services, and is expected to grow to 30 markets and house 350 individuals in 2020.